-In the early morning hours last Tuesday, a fast moving thunderstorm went through Lakeville, causing damage to residential neighborhoods in the northeast corner and southern side of the City.
+In the early morning hours last Tuesday, a fast moving thunderstorm went through Lakeville, .
 The damage included many trees knocked over by the wind and downed trees falling on houses and parked vehicles.
 Fortunately, there were no injuries reported from the storm.

 Emergency Management Director, Sergeant John Kornmann, was called in and immediately set up a command center in our police station to coordinate the response from all City Departments.